CompVis/stable-diffusion/README.md

   --seed SEED           the seed (for reproducible sampling) --precision {full,autocast}
-                        evaluate at this precision
+                        evaluate at this precision --fp16                sample in fp16 mode to save memory, with a small loss of quality (only works when run on a GPU)

 ```
 Note: The inference config for all v1 versions is designed to be used with EMA-only checkpoints.